 Newborns and babies may not have, or it may be difficult to notice the classic symptoms listed above.
 Instead, babies may

 If you think your baby or child has any of these symptoms, call the doctor right away.

 Typically, symptoms of bacterial meningitis develop within 3 to 7 days after exposure; note, this is not true for TB meningitis, which can develop much later after exposure to the bacteria.

+People with bacterial meningitis can have seizures, go into a coma, and even die.
 For this reason, anyone who thinks they may have meningitis should see a doctor as soon as possible.